Guadalupe: A Message That Still Speaks Almost 500 Years Later

 In fact, modern science has only increased the sense of awe.

-Microscopic analysis has revealed that the image contains no brushstrokes, no undersketches, and no pigment soaking into the fabric.
+Microscopic analysis has revealed that the image contains no brushstrokes, no undersketches.
 It is not painted.
 It simply... is.
-The colors float on top of the fibers in a way that defies explanation.
+"Science is unearthing the amazing facts of the miraculous tilma," Fr.
+Robert Spitzer explained in our brand new docuseries, Not Made By Human Hands: The Miracle of Guadalupe.
 The tilma itself, made of agave fiber, should have disintegrated within 20 years.
 Nearly five centuries later, it remains intact.

 Perhaps most remarkable of all are the eyes.